 Symptoms of a severe allergic reaction include difficulty breathing, a drop in blood pressure, and problems with swallowing.
-One potentially life threatening allergic reaction is anaphylaxis.
+One potentially life-threatening allergic reaction is anaphylaxis.
 Allergic reactions to food send someone to the emergency room every three minutes in America, according to Food Allergy Research & Education.

-The best way to avoid an allergic reaction is to avoid a trigger.
+The best way to avoid an allergic reaction is to avoid the trigger.
 Ask your child’s doctor about getting a thorough allergy test.
 Once your child is tested, you will have a better understanding of the allergens they need to avoid.

 Older kids can protect themselves more easily.
 Provide them with a list of their triggers, and as they are able, help them learn to recognize hidden triggers on nutritional labels.
 This will help them feel safe when they are in an environment where you don’t get to oversee the food they are offered.

-Responding to Anaphylaxis
+Responding to anaphylaxis

-Responding to a Reaction
+Responding to a reaction

 A quick reaction time can save a life.
 Teach your child to respond to their friend’s or sibling’s allergic reaction with a calm head.
 Keep a list of emergency numbers posted by the phone.
 On a cell phone, program all numbers so they are easy to locate.
 If your child is old enough to drive and can transport someone experiencing a reaction, make sure they know which hospital to go to.
 If the child is the one having the reaction, they should not drive but rather get someone else to transport them or call emergency services if there is no one available.

 Older children can be taught to administer epinephrine injections.
 Talk with your family’s doctor or a local health education association about epinephrine injection lessons.